inpsyde/more-menu-fields/README.md

 ```

 Quite easy.
 Even because many of the "hard work" used in the generation of field HTML is done by the instance of
-`EditFieldValue` that the field class receives in constructor.
+`EditFieldValue` that the field class receives in the constructor.
 But where does it come from?

 ### Adding a Field